maxvisser/rocketchat.github.io/_posts/2018/07/2018-07-17-gsoc-project-2.md

 ## Dark mode and Black mode - New themes for Rocket.Chat's iOS app
 **Student: Samar Sunkaria    Mentors: Matheus Cardoso, Filipe Alvarenga**

 Welcome back to our 2018 GSoC blog series!
-Up next is Samar's project that aimed to help users to choose from a variety of themes in the Rocket.Chat iOS app.
+Up next is Samar's project that aimed to help users to choose from a three new themes in the Rocket.Chat iOS app.
 All of us have different tastes in terms of color and style, and this project has helped us make sure that a greater number of people really enjoy the app to its fullest potential!

 The project started from an issue on GitHub, which then graduated to the ideas list for Google Summer of Code.
 This is where it was picked up and been brought to life over the summer.

 ### Just in time for iOS 3.0.0

 Rocket.Chat's iOS native app has been rapidly gaining features and increased stability since the beginning of this year (2018).
-As of July, after hundreds of revisions, feature enhancements and bug fixes - the iOS app has become a solid world-class app  comparable against the best production apps available on the AppStore.
-That's when team lead Rafael Kellermann Streit and project lead Matheus Cardoso noticed that the user experience falls just short of perfect...
+As of July, after hundreds of revisions, feature enhancements and bug fixes - the iOS app has become a solid world-class app capable of holding its own among the best production apps available on the App Store.
+That's when team lead Rafael Kellermann Streit and project lead Matheus Cardoso noticed that the user experience was falling just short of perfect...

-This project is especially exciting as it forms part of the key features in our newest native app release, Rocket.Chat for iOS v.3.0!
+That is where Samar's GSoC project comes in!
+Thanks to Samar's hard work, users will now be able to choose between Dark, Black and Light mode, which is especially exciting as the themes developed are among the key features of this newest native app release: Rocket.Chat for iOS v3.0!

 As Samar says, now that the app is live with its new themes,